Arctia/DRPGWiki_filler/README.md

 DRPGMasters_path=""
 ```

-now you need to install python requirements (inside an venv or as you please)
+now you need to install python requirements (inside a venv or as you please)

 ```bash
 pip install -r requirements.txt